-Pickerington Ponds webpage
+Pickerington Ponds (Fairfield County)

-Pickerington Ponds map
+Pickerington Ponds Trails

 This hotspot may be used for checklists of birds seen in the eastern section of Pickerington Ponds Metropark.
 Please, see map for location of the county line.